 Who are the candidates to become Caribbean football’s next boss?
-With the election only a couple of weeks away, The Home of Caribbean Football takes a closer look…
+With the election only a couple of weeks away, I take a closer look…

 The Caribbean Football Union (CFU) presidential election will take place on 23 July – exactly two weeks today – in Miami, USA.
 The sub-regional body’s officials and representatives will congregate to decide on who they feel is the best person to take Caribbean football forward.